Bulgarian Turks: Movement for Rights and Freedoms

 At the 2005 elections it increased to 12.8% of vote and 34 out of 240 seats and kept in power as a part of the coalition led by the BSP and NDSV party.
 The ministries under the control of the Movement of Rights and Freedoms increased to 3 out of 18.
 In the budget of 2008, MRF directed a large parts of the subsidies for agriculture to tobacco growers (which are predominantly Turks, Pomaks, and Romani) leaving staple crops, like wheat, without subsidies for buying the seed for sowing.
 This evoked protests by farmers in the regions of Vratsa, Knezha, and Dobrudzha.

 At the 2009 elections it increased to 14.0% of vote and 37 out of 240 seats.
 Following the election, the government was totally occupied by the decisive winner, the Citizens for European Development of Bulgaria party and the Movement for Rights and Freedoms returned to opposition after being part of coalition governments two consecutive terms between 2001 and 2009.
 At the 2009 European Parliament elections the party won 14.1% of the vote and 3 MEPs out of 18.
 Two of the MEPs are ethnic Turks (Filiz Husmenova and Metin Kazak) and one (Vladko Panayotov) is ethnic Bulgarian.

 According to exit polls of the Bulgarian parliamentary election in 2013, the Movement for Rights and Freedoms gained 11.3% of the vote, it keeps 36 seats and remains the third largest voting bloc.
 The party won the elections in five regions where the Muslim population resides – Kardzhali, Razgrad, Silistra, Targovishte and Shumen provinces; the party also wins abroad with 49% of the vote, in general the most polling stations and voters in a foreign country wherever were in Turkey, from where the party included 50,000 votes more to its result of 350,000 votes.
 Another Turkish party, founded in 2011 and headed by Korman Ismailov – People's Party Freedom and Dignity (PPFD) in a coalition with NDSV won 1.531% of the vote and therefore did not cross the 4% threshold to enter the parliament.
 Another political party founded in 1998 and representing a smaller fraction of the Turkish minority in Bulgaria is the National Movement for Rights and Freedoms (NMRF), which do not participate in the parliamentary elections.
 The party is headed by Güner Tahir and has on several occasions formed an alliance with the MRF during nationwide local elections.
 During the 1999 local elections the NMRF gained some 80 000 votes.

-Turkish names of cities, towns, villages and geographical locations
+Toponymy

 Over 3200 locations in Bulgaria are also known by some Turks in their Turkish names.